avitorio/swcminify-debug/packages/outstatic/README.md

 - Visit `http://localhost:3000/outstatic`

 Check the console, you should see this error:
-`Uncaught SyntaxError: Identifier `eo` has already been declared`
+`Uncaught SyntaxError: Identifier eo has already been declared`

-The error seems to happen in this line of react-hook-form: https://github.com/react-hook-form/react-hook-form/blob/27ac86d4819a0a231a9669317c62649d8f65d27d/src/logic/createFormControl.ts#L984C11-L984C11
+Here's the variable that's being duplicated: https://github.com/react-hook-form/react-hook-form/blob/27ac86d4819a0a231a9669317c62649d8f65d27d/src/logic/createFormControl.ts#L987

 The variable `fieldRef` is minified but declared twice.
 Minified it looks like this, in this case `eo`: